-Being a Taj restaurant, you obviously expect the food to be tasty and well presented.
+Being a Taj restaurant, you obviously expect the food to be tasty and well-presented.
 But the advantage of media lunches is that you get to interact with the Chef and his team and get to ask them questions.
-So while everyone was biting into their Meen i.e. Fish, I asked Chef Nitin Mathur a simple and may be silly questions.
-What is the difference between the cuisines of east and west coast of India?
-Think about it – do you know the answer.
+So while everyone was biting into their Meen i.e. Fish, I asked Chef Nitin Mathur a simple and maybe silly question.
+What is the difference between the cuisines of the east and west coast of India?
+Think about it – do you know the answer?
 I did not know it before I asked the question.
 But once I got the answer, I said – Yeah that sounds so simple and intuitive.

-In the west coast, the curry base is made from coconut and the souring agent is Kokam primarily.
+On the west coast, the curry base is made from coconut and the souring agent is Kokam primarily.
 While on the east coast the coconut is not as dominant and the souring agent is tamarind primarily.
-There are other minor differences like a presence of coconut oil in Kerala, use of Coconut milk in upper West coast.
+There are other minor differences like the presence of coconut oil in Kerala, and the use of Coconut milk on the upper West coast.

 In fact, they had a curry made of almost raw tamarind paste with green onions in it, representing the east coast.
-Stew, Avial, Appam and Parota represented Kerala.
+Stew, Avial, Appam, and Parotha represented Kerala.
 And steaming Sannas represented Konkan Coast and Karnataka.